Home

 Canarina canariensis - Canary Island Bellflower

 Canarina canariensis - the Canary Island Bellflower - is a beautiful, rare Campanula relative that you won't find at your local plant nursery.
 It comes from the cool cloud forests of the Canary Islands, off the coast of Morocco.
-Its glossy, orangey-red blossoms appear throughout winter on this tuberous, perennial species.
-This is a hard-to-find plant, and mature tubers are rarely available.
+This tuberous plant makes glossy, orangey-red blossoms throughout winter, when most plants lack color.
+This is a hard-to-find plant, and mature tubers are rarely seen for sale.
+More pictures of this beauty are here.
+Freshly-picked seeds are rarely seen for sale.

 Canarina canariensis - Canary Island Bellflower

-Canarina canariensis forms a big cluster of parsnip-shaped tubers that are about 2-3" long.
+Canarina canariensis forms a big cluster of storage tubers, each about 2-3 inches long.
 These help the plant survive during the dry summer dormant period.
 In late-summer, long, scrambling shoots appear, with arrow-shaped, jagged-edged leaves.
-The 5 to 9 foot long shoots meander through other plants or along the ground.
-The beautiful, bell-shaped flowers appear in late fall or winter.
-The 2" blooms have darker veins that give them a pinstriped look.
-They are followed by edible, sweet fruit!
-The foliage then dies down to the tubers in the spring, until growth resumes in the fall.
+The shoots are 5 to 9 feet long and meander up through other plants or along the ground.
+The beautiful, bell-shaped flowers appear in late autumn or winter.
+The 2 inch long blooms have darker veins that give them a pinstriped look.
+The blooms are followed by edible, sweet fruit!
+The foliage then dies down to the tubers in the spring, until growth resumes in late summer.

 Canarina canariensis - Canary Island Bellflower

-The Canary Island Bellflower comes from a cool climate and is happiest between 45 and 70°F (7-21°C).
-I don't recommend this plant for areas that regularly get above 75-80 degrees (24-27°C) from October through March (in the Southern hemisphere, April to September), especially if nights are warm.
+The Canary Island Bellflower comes from a cool climate and is happiest between 45 and 75 degrees F (7-24 degrees C) during the growing season.
+I don't recommend this plant for areas that regularly get above 75-80 degrees (24-27 C) from October through March (in the Southern hemisphere, April to September) with warm nights.
 The plant needs protection from all frost, since freezing temperatures may kill the foliage.
-During the summer dormant period, the soil should be kept dry, although not bone-dry.
-The plant grows well in a 3 to 5 gallon container.
-You may let the shoots trail along the ground, scramble through bushes, or tie them up to a trellis or fence.
-They prefer filtered sunlight, or morning sun + afternoon shade.
-Give the plant moist, well-draining soil, such as potting soil with 30% sand or perlite added.
-Over about 40% humidity is recommended.
-In the right conditions, it is an easy, care-free plant.
+During the summer dormant period, the soil needs to be kept dry (although not bone-dry).

 Canarina canariensis - Canarina canariensis